Important Travel Document Information – Please Read

 For detailed information on specific parts of the Polish visa process, you can refer to the links on the right to find the answer to your query.
 If you are unable to find any particular information, please contact us via email.

-A Visa is required for any third national wishing to enter Poland or any other Schengen country.
+A Visa is required for any third national wishing to enter Poland or any of the other 27 Schengen countries.
 It could be a short-stay Schengen C-visa for stays of up to 90 days or a national D-visa / residence permit for longer stays in the country.

 Different sorts of visas are required depending on the nature of your trip to Poland.